 You can use it with WooCommerce data to track sales, create targeted eCommerce automation workflows, generate product recommendations, send abandoned cart emails, and much more.

 If you’ve outgrown the art marketplaces like Amazon, Artfinder, or Fine Art America that charge a markup or are looking for a way to have better control over art sales, it’s a good idea to set up your own online store.
 With the WordPress.com plugin-enabled plan, you can sell art online in a few steps.

 To recap, here’s what you need to do to start selling art on the web:

 - Follow along with the WordPress Setup Wizard to set up your website and customize it.

 - Add products to your online store and launch your blog.

 - Promote your art business on social media platforms and via email marketing.

 This way, you can start selling art to customers, clients, and art collectors through your own website.

-Sign up for the WordPress.com eCommerce plan to sell art online.
+Sign up for the WordPress.com plugin-enabled plan to sell art online.